Visualising the SWaP and Performance of Portable Atomic Clocks

 Figure 4: Separately plotting the 1 second ADEV of each clock as a function of its Size, Weight and Power.
 Units for Size and Weight can be changed using the sliders below each plot

 For Figure 4 the 1 second ADEV vs each SWaP metric is plotted.
 While the traces are slightly different for each individual metric, for the most part the clocks show the same distribution for each dimension of SWaP as they do for the total SWaP value.
-The benefit of visualizing the clocks in this way allows the viewer to more easily picture the scale of each metric and therefore the device.
+The benefit of visualising the clocks in this way allows the viewer to more easily picture the scale of each metric and therefore the device.
 Individually the components of: cm3, kg and Watts are easier to relate to than the extremely large numbers associated with the SWaP units of cm3kgW.

 You can switch between preferred size units of cm3 and litres, and weight units of kg and pounds (lbs), using the sliders underneath each plot.